simon-glitch/simon-glitch.github.io/projects/webapps/King Taco/rules.md

 Often times, an effect card *(named: the 1st card)* can have another effect card *(named: the 2nd card)* stacked on top of it.
 The effect of the first card will only trigger if the next player *(the player who could have played the 2nd card)* allows it.
 * If the next player, U has no card that U can stack on the 1st card, then U is **forced** to allow the effect to trigger.
 * U can voluntarily choose to allow the card effect to trigger.
 In which case, U does not have to tell anyone that U is choosing to do this.
+    * This voluntary choice is made simply by playing any stackable card.
+A card is stackable if the effect rules say that it can be stacked on the current stack.
+    * If U chooses to play a stackable card, it always stacks.
+        * U can not decide to break the stack and then play the stackable card as the base to a new stack.
+        * The stack is **only** broken if the next card can **not** stack.
+        * ^ *i.e. The stack breaks when a card that doesn't meet the current stackability condition is played*
+        * When the stack is broken, the effect of the stack will trigger, as if the effect was triggered **before** the stacked card was played.
+    * If the effect of the stack would require U to draw cards, then U is not even allowed to play a non-stackable card.
+U is forced to either:
+        * Play a stackable card, forcing the effect to be delayed for one turn.
+        * OR Draw the required number of cards.
+    * For `go fishing`, there is a specific option to **accept** the effect, since `go fishing` changes the game flow and the logic of turns.
 * Therefore, other players can not necessarily infer wether U can stack a 2nd card on the 1st card.

 Stacking the 2nd card requires the 2nd card to satisfy both the current playability condition AND the current stackability condition.

+## Hmm, those rules ALSO seem complex, Simon
+Ah, good catch there, reader.
+Yes, indeed: those rules are extremely complex.
+You'll just have to memorize them and have fun doing so!~

 # Playability Conditions
 *(Given that the 2nd card is being played **immeditaley** after the 1st card.)*